AMPYRA® (dalfampridine) Patient Hotline

 Ardsley, NY 10502

-AMPYRA® (dalfampridine) Extended Release Tablets, 10 mg, is the only prescription medicine indicated to help improve walking in adults with MS. This was demonstrated by an increase in walking speed.
+AMPYRA® (dalfampridine) Extended Release Tablets, 10 mg, is the first and only brand prescription medicine indicated to help improve walking in adults with multiple sclerosis (MS).
+This was demonstrated by an increase in walking speed.

 Important Safety Information